 Low key lighting creates mood, mystery and incredible images.
 Here are some simple tricks to help you experiment with this neat technique and make creative low key photography.

 Low key lighting creates stunning contrasts in your images, along with mood and mystery.
 It gives depth, feeling, and emotion — and is an invigorating challenge for novice and professional photographers alike.
 Though the technique itself is simple, mastering the art of low key photography can take some time.

-That’s why the Skylum team has put together this list of tips to help you get the most out of your session.
+That’s why the Skylum team has put together this list of tips to help you get the most out of your session with low key photography.

 If you have absolutely no idea how to take low key photos, then first of all you should take care about the availability of the necessary gear.
 Low key lighting doesn’t require any special gear.
-In fact, you’ll only need the following:
+In fact, for creative pictures you’ll only need the following:

 Once you’ve learned the basics of low key lighting, you might also invest in a large soft lighting source like a softbox.
 Another great addition for low key lighting photography is a fast lens that reduces problems with camera noise.

-After you’ve taken your low key photos, you always need to retouch them in great editing software.
-Luminar can help you do the job quickly and easily: retouch the skin of your models and add depth and sharpness to your photos.
+After you’ve taken your low key photos, you always need to retouch them with great photo editing software.
+Luminar Neo can help you do the job quickly and easily: retouch the skin of your models and add depth and sharpness to your low-key photography.

 First of all, let's talk about low key photography definition.
 What is low key lighting?
 Traditional photography lighting is called three-point lighting: it uses a key light, a fill light, and a backlight to illuminate the subject.
 Low key photography, on the other hand, uses only a key light, which is optionally controlled with a fill light or a simple reflector.
-This means that shadows remain in the dark and only the subject is highlighted.
+This means that shadows remain in the dark and only the subject is in the highlighted area.
 The thing about low key lighting is that it tends to heighten the sense of alienation and suspense, and hence is commonly used in the film noir and horror genres.
 So, we need to control the fill light.

 To sum up the basic difference, low key photos are dark, having little light.
 On the other hand, high key shots are bright, having lots of light.